actswartz/ansible/TUES/07_7 – Variables & Inclusions.md

 banner_message: "Welcome to CSR Demo Router - Managed by Ansible"
 ```

+**Explanation:**
-Explanation: This file stores all of your device-specific values.
-Instead of hardcoding these into the playbook, you can change them here and rerun the same playbook.
+This file stores device-specific values.
+Instead of hardcoding them, you can just change the variables here and re-run the playbook.

 ---